 Examples:

-Prompt inversion is the AI asking you for context it knows it needs to provide a better result.
-Instead of forcing the user to anticipate the right phrasing, the system drives the refinement.
+Prompt inversion is when the AI asks you for context it knows it needs to provide a better result.
+Instead of forcing the user to anticipate the right phrasing, the system drives the refinement itself.

 Examples: